Skip to main content

 Specialist allocations

-Under 18s – students whose 18th birthday falls after the commencement of their tenancy will be subject to the Under 18s Policy.
-Applications from under 18s will be received as outlined in ‘How to Apply’.
+Under 18s – applicants whose 18th birthday falls after the commencement of their tenancy will be subject to the Under 18s Policy.
+Applications from under 18s will be received as outlined in ‘How to Apply.
 Priority for accommodation organised through the University will be given to this group even where they do not meet the accommodation guarantee.
 Students who are under 18 will be allocated with students that are over 18.

-Students with a partner and/or children - there are a limited number of places available for couples without children and for families with children.
+Applicants with a partner and/or children - there are a limited number of places available for couples without children and for families with children.
 Due to availability, we are unable to guarantee accommodation to this type of applicant.
 Where we can allocate suitable accommodation, contracts will be for one academic year only.
-For expediency, applications will be processed in time received order from June onwards, therefore family and couple applicants should submit their application as soon as possible.
+For expediency, applications will be processed in time received order from May onwards, therefore family and couple applicants should submit their application as soon as possible.
 Applications will only be processed if the applicant is an unconditional firm offer holder.

 Timing

+Applicants that ‘submit an application’ will be processed depending on their application type and academic status.
+A timeline of when we expect applications to be processed can be found on our website.
 This is a guide to help applicants understand when they will likely hear from us with an offer of accommodation.
 These timings are subject to change.
 Applicants are responsible for monitoring their emails and actioning any offers of accommodation within the given deadline.

 Open Day flats

 Every student that is allocated to an Open Day flat will be notified at the accommodation offer stage.
 If the room offer is not suitable, they are able to contact Accommodation Services for an alternative offer dependent on availability.
+All students that are allocated to these types of flats will be financially compensated for the inconvenience.

 Cancellations